acucenarodrigues1998/Portfolio/README.md

 * University of Michigan - Applied Plotting, Charting and Data Representation in Python
 * USP - Introduction to Computer Science with Python part 1
 * USP - Introduction to Computer Science with Python part 2
-* UFPI - Digital Medical Image Processing with Python and OpenCV
-* UFPI - Introduction to Data Analysis with Python and Pandas
-* UFPI - Introduction to Julia Programming Language
-* UFPI - Processing and Analysis of Acoustic Signals in Urban Scenarios with CONVNETS: Theory and Practice
-* UFPI - Introduction to Exploratory Data Analysis with Python

 **Links:**
 * [Blog](https://medium.com/ds-com-caf%C3%A9)